Refunds will not be granted after purchase.

 Hogan, V. K., Rowley, D., Bennett, T., & Taylor, K. D. (2012).
 Life course, social determinants, and health inequities: toward a national plan for achieving health equity for African American infants—a concept paper.
 Maternal and child health journal, 16(6), 1143-1150.

 Lorch, S. A., & Enlow, E. (2016).
 The role of social determinants in explaining racial/ethnic disparities in perinatal outcomes.
 Pediatric research, 79(1), 141-147.

 Moore, T. G., McDonald, M., Carlon, L., & O'Rourke, K. (2015).
 Early childhood development and the social determinants of health inequities.
 Health promotion international, 30(suppl_2), ii102-ii115.

 Noonan, A. S., Velasco-Mondragon, H. E., & Wagner, F. A. (2016).
 Improving the health of African Americans in the USA: an overdue opportunity for social justice.
 Public health reviews, 37(1), 1-20.

 Thornton, R. L., Glover, C. M., Cené, C. W., Glik, D. C., Henderson, J. A., & Williams, D. R. (2016).
 Evaluating strategies for reducing health disparities by addressing the social determinants of health.
 Health Affairs, 35(8), 1416-1423.

 Fee & Registration:

-Cost is $45 and includes CE credit.
+The lecture is free, however, CE's are $20.
 You have access to the course for 30 days.

 Category II Maryland BSWE Requirement